Here we examine the background and key points relating to the Unified Patent Court and Unitary Patents

 Background

 For many years it has been possible to obtain a single registered trade mark or registered design which covers the whole of the European Union (EU).
-For more than 10 years, the EU has been working on providing an equivalent system for patents, and it is now possible to obtain a Unitary Patent (UP) as a single patent right covering the majority of EU countries.
+For more than 10 years, the EU worked on providing an equivalent system for patents, and it is now possible to obtain a Unitary Patent (UP) as a single patent right covering the majority of EU countries.

-Please note that these changes do not affect the current process for applying for, and obtaining grant of, European patents at the European Patent Office (EPO).
+Please note that these changes did not affect the long-standing process for applying for, and obtaining grant of, European patents at the European Patent Office (EPO).

 Unitary Patents – key features